 It gave us a real boost in dealing with life in the pandemic.

 Save the date!
 HODs will be back next year: 10-19 September

 - Download our new Year in Review summary with facts and figures

-- Explore some of the fantastic events that took part through our Festival Spotlights
+- Festival Spotlights - Explore some of the fantastic events that took part this year

-- Hear more from local organisers in our Case Studies
+- Case Studies - Hear more from local organisers

-- Feeling inspired?
+- How to get involved - Feeling inspired?
 Why not join the community?!
-Find out how to get involved here

-- Explore the festival’s history with our book celebrating 25 Years of People Power
+- 25th Anniversary book - Learn more about the history of the festival with our anniversary book celebrating 25 Years of People Power